 However, if you are planning to get your project funded online make sure you understand how crowdfunding websites work and don’t forget to search around for some of the best crowdfunding websites that can help you secure funds for your startup.

 #4].
-Raise business capital through angel investment networks
+Angel investment networks

 Angel investment network is another means of raising capital to finance a new startup.
 What’s angel investing?
 Angel investing is equity finance.